codiant-technology/react-native-parallax-header-image/README.md

   <p align="center">
    <img  width="300" height="450"  src="/Screenshot_1613741272.png">
   </p>

-### Usage
+  ## React Native Hyper Pay (Only for Android)

-> It provides a parallax header view with an input and elegant image animation.
+  It provides a parallax header view with an input and elegant image animation.

+### Installation

+`$ react-native-parallax-header-image`

+Or

+`$ react-native-parallax-header-image`

 ### Example